slack-samples/openshell-slack-admin-bridge/docs/exporter-quickstart.md

 `npm run start:capture` in another, both at the Slack repository root.
 The capture bearer token is separate from Slack tokens and the gateway mTLS key.

-## 4. Connect a real sandbox's OCSF output
+## 4. Connect a  sandbox's OCSF output

 These settings affect the selected gateway globally: use the dedicated local demo gateway, not a shared organizational gateway.
 They enable audit emission